ODM2/ODMToolsPython/README.md

 If you want to try ODM Tools, we have created a couple of [testing databases](https://github.com/ODM2/ODMToolsPython/tree/master/examples) that you can use.

+##ODM Compatibility

+ODM Tools Python is currenlty fully compatible with ODM Version 1.1.1.
+We are working on ODM2 compatibility, and should have it worked out this summer.

 ##Releases

 To make running ODMTools easier we have included installers.
 Please select the one that is appropriate for your operating system